-We caught up with one of our volunteers to Operation Bobbi Bear, second-year Leeds University, psychology student Emily Moore
+We caught up with one of our volunteers, a second-year Leeds University, psychology student, Emily.

-Emily explained that Bobbi Bear is a centre based in Durban for young victims of sexual abuse, in which volunteers helped the children with their pre and post-school routines whilst simultaneously helping with the local community.
+Emily explained that project is a centre based in South Africa for young victims of sexual abuse, in which volunteers helped the children with their pre and post-school routines whilst simultaneously helping with the local community.

 Emily described it as “the most amazing trip ever.”
-She went to Bobbi Bear for three weeks.
+She went to the project in South Africa for three weeks.
 When we asked about her impressions of the centre itself, she said; “it might seem daunting at first but they’re so welcoming.
-Their work is tied mainly around sexual abuse and working with children, but they are such a huge part of the community, everyone comes to Bobbi Bear even if they’re not in the centre.”
+Their work is tied mainly around sexual abuse and working with children, but they are such a huge part of the community, everyone comes to the centre.”

 We asked Emily about her expectations before the trip and she said; “I feel like I wasn’t nervous until I got off the plane, but then it was very daunting.
 There was a culture shock as well.
 I didn’t go in having expectations as such, I just went in looking to see what it was like there.
 I would say I was really overwhelmed by how welcoming they were, they made you feel so relaxed and at ease, they were always there for us and it really felt like they wanted us there.”

 Emily said her impressions of South Africa were, “shocking, some areas were so backwards, but there were so many amazing people working at the project and the community.